SSWConsulting/SSW.Rules.Content/rules/copy-of-your-email-into-your-inbox/rule.md

 ![Figure: Outlook web – Enable group settings ](outlook-web-enable-group-settings.jpg)

-Note: This can be enabled on the server side by doing a PowerShell script
+Note: This can be enabled on the server side by doing a PowerShell script.
+This feature is turned on by default.
+Users can turn it off manually using the above steps to not receive a copy of a email sent to a Microsoft 365 group.

 ```
 # Connect to Exchange Online